 Instructions: Your peer evaluations will have you assign each member of your team a score in response to questions about their contribution.
 In particular, you are asked to think about the extent to which you believe that they did their fair share of the work.
-If they did less than their fair share, you must include comments briefly explaining your evaluations.
+You are free, but not required, to include comments if you feel it necessary to explain your evaluations.